 Comment.
-Section 85 is added to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 85 is added to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.

-Subdivisions (a) and (b) facilitate differentiation among civil matters for purposes such as determining original jurisdiction in a county in which there is a municipal court (see Section 85.1), applying economic litigation procedures (see Section 91), and defining appellate jurisdiction (see Section 904.5).
-Formerly, each county had one or more municipal courts and a superior court.
-Causes like those now classified as Chapter 5.1 civil matters were within the original jurisdiction of the municipal court and subject to procedures now applicable to Chapter 5.1 civil matters.
+VI, § 5(e).
+It facilitates differentiation among civil cases for purposes such as determining original jurisdiction in a county in which there is a municipal court (see Section 85.1), applying economic litigation procedures (see Section 91), and defining appellate jurisdiction (see Section 904.5).